What Will You Gain

-I give John wai kung fu plantation five stars because not only did they help me drop 30plus pounds in a year but they change my life!
+I give John wai martial arts plantation five stars because not only did they help me drop 30plus pounds in a year but they change my life!
 And help me accomplish so many hurdles I've face throughout my journey.
 I can honestly say the instructors dont just come to work and clock in; they value each and every memeber as YOU were the only one.
-If you're searching for a fun, clean and friendly cultured lifestyle that would mode you inside out; mind, body, and soul JOHN WAI KUNG FU is the perfect platform to help you get in the best shape of your life inside and out!!
+If you're searching for a fun, clean and friendly cultured lifestyle that would mode you inside out; mind, body, and soul JOHN WAI MARTIAL ARTS is the perfect platform to help you get in the best shape of your life inside and out!!

 I have only been a member for a short period of time, but I absolutely love it!
 Everyone from the instructors to the members will make you feel like family.
 The instructors are motivating, inspiring, and will make your goals their goals.
 I'm always excited to attend the intense, yet fun, kickboxing sessions and my Kung Fu trainings.
 Glad I found them!

 Gotta love this place.
 This is a great atmosphere to work out and be able to achieve your fitness goals.
-John Way Kung Fu Academy has the best people on staff to help you get fit and have fun doing it.
+John Way Martial Arts Academy has the best people on staff to help you get fit and have fun doing it.
 Can't get enough of this place.
 Hope this review helps you join this fantastic group!! :)

-Social Distance training with no contact or partnering.
-Only 6 Spots Remaining!
+Social Distance training with safety protocols.
+Only 5 Spots Remaining!